 - 1 tablespoon balsamic vinegar

-- freshly ground sea salt
+- Freshly ground sea salt - to taste

-When butter is melted, add onions.
+- When the butter is melted, add the onions.2 large onions

 - Toss with a spatula until the onions are fully coated in the butter.